techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 Live captions and transcriptions can show you the text of a conversation in a Teams meeting.
 They can help you keep records or better understand what others are saying during a meeting.

-It is available in the desktop version of the Teams app but users can set transcription and captioning options under **Settings** > **Captions and transcripts** in the Teams app.
+It's available in the desktop version of the Teams app but users can set transcription and captioning options under **Settings** > **Captions and transcripts** in the Teams app.

 Learn more: [Live transcriptions](<https://support.microsoft.com/office/view-live-transcription-in-microsoft-teams-meetings-dc1a8f23-2e20-4684-885e-2152e06a4a8b>)